sahib139/FlightandSearch/README.md

     - `PORT = 3000`
     - `DB_SYNC = false` -> for syncing the database initially make it true , after executing once change it to false because we don't want to do syncing every time we start the server.
-- Inside the main project folder execute `sequelize init` (For my preference i shifted the the files created by above command into src folder)
 - Inside the `src/config` folder create a new file `config.json` and then add the following piece of json

 ```